 Frequently Asked Questions

-What fork travel is best on a hardtail electric mountain bike?
+What fork travel is best on a hardtail eMTB?

 Do I need a dropper post on a hardtail eMTB?

-What tyres should I run on a UK hardtail eMTB?
+What tyres should I use on a hardtail eMTB?